-The NAIC SAO Instructions include the following description of the qualification documentation of how the Appointed Actuary meets the definition of "Qualified Actuary."
+The NAIC SAO Instructions include a description of the qualification documentation pertaining to how the Appointed Actuary meets the definition of "Qualified Actuary."
+Additionally, the NAIC SAO Instructions require that the Identification paragraph should include a statement asserting that the Appointed Actuary has provided qualification documentation to the Board of Directors.
 Per the NAIC SAO Instructions:

 The Appointed Actuary shall provide to the Board of Directors qualification documentation on occasion of their appointment, and on an annual basis thereafter, directly or through Company management.
 The documentation should include brief biographical information and a description of how the definition of "Qualified Actuary" is met or expected to be met (in the case of continuing education) for that year.
 The documentation should describe the Appointed Actuary's responsible experience relevant to the subject of the Actuarial Opinion.
-The Board of Directors shall document the Company's review of those materials and any other information they may deem relevant, including information that may be requested directly from the Appointed Actuary.
-The qualification documentation shall be considered workpapers and be available for inspection upon regulator request or during a financial examination.
+The Board of Directors shall document their review of those materials and any other information they may deem relevant, including information that may be requested directly from the Appointed Actuary.
+It is generally expected that the review of the Appointed Actuary's qualification documentation should take place at the level within a holding company structure that is responsible for overseeing insurance operations.
+If a statutory entity is a subsidiary or a non-lead pool member with an Appointed Actuary whose qualifications were reviewed by the pool lead or principal's Board, the statutory entity's Board can satisfy the review requirement by acknowledging the parent Board's review.
+This can be done by noting in the meeting minutes the name of the principal or lead entity and the date the parent Board reviewed the qualification documentation, or by attaching a copy of the parent Board's meeting minutes reflecting their review of the qualification documentation.
+The qualification documentation shall be considered workpapers and be available for inspection upon regulator request or during a financial examination.23